f355/electrophorus/README.md

 to use [LinuxCNC](https://linuxcnc.org/) as a controller with the help of a [Raspberry Pi](https://www.raspberrypi.com/).

-It works by offloading the realtime functions (pulsing the motor drivers) to the Carvera board/firmware, while the computation-heavy parts (G code parsing, trajectory planning, motion control, etc.) are handled by LinuxCNC running on the Raspberry Pi.
-If you're familiar with LinuxCNC concepts, the Carvera board acts as a Programmable Realtime Unit (PRU) on BeagleBone or a limited version of a Mesa card.
+It works by offloading the real-time functions (pulsing the motor drivers) to the Carvera board/firmware, while the computation-heavy parts (G-code parsing, trajectory planning, motion control, etc.) are handled by LinuxCNC running on the Raspberry Pi.
+If you're familiar with LinuxCNC concepts, the Carvera board acts as a Programmable Realtime Unit (PRU) on a BeagleBone or a limited version of a Mesa card.

 I (@f355) don't have the big-brother Carvera (C1), so for now it is supposed to only work (or not) with Carvera Air (CA1).

-The project has started as a fork of the fantastic [Remora](https://github.com/scottalford75/Remora) project.
-The Remora authors [say they "dont ...not support"](https://github.com/scottalford75/Remora/issues/78#issuecomment-2584956914) LPC1768-based boards, so this is a hard-fork, the changes are not intended to be upstreamed, and the code has been pretty much rewritten.
+The project started as a fork of the fantastic [Remora](https://github.com/scottalford75/Remora) project.
+The Remora authors [say they "dont ...not support"](https://github.com/scottalford75/Remora/issues/78#issuecomment-2584956914) LPC1768-based boards, so this is a hard-fork; the changes are not intended to be upstreamed, and the code has been pretty much rewritten.

 ## Making it work (Carvera Air)